 Blackhorse Mills includes a new community and commercial hub within which 20,000 sq ft of shops, offices and restaurants will serve and support the growing community and become a valued and integral part of the local area.
 Taking inspiration from the borough’s history, the strategy is to encourage the great culture of making and creating, harbouring local creative and independent commercial tenants to enliven the ground floor and waterside.
 This will include a microbrewery, local food store and spaces to support small and medium sized start-up businesses.

-Our vision is to continue the civic space into the building in the form of a grand, publicly-accessible ‘Forum’.
+The civic space continues into the building in the form of a grand, publicly-accessible ‘Forum’.
 In a historical sense, a forum was a meeting place, market place, a place to exchange ideas and inform.
-We have used this same concept with the design of a flexible, robust space that will be programmed to include local exhibitions, performances and community events, and with an aspiration to involve and educate local school children and others on culture, ecology and sustainability.
-This space will form the heart of the development, significantly contributing to the transition from an industrial area to a mixed-use development and creating a destination within the new housing zone and wider community.
+This same concept has been used with the design of a flexible, robust space that will be programmed to include local exhibitions, performances and community events, and with an aspiration to involve and educate local school children and others on culture, ecology and sustainability.
+This space forms the heart of the development, significantly contributing to the transition from an industrial area to a mixed-use development and creating a destination within the new housing zone and wider community.

 The scheme benefits from a DfMA design approach and demonstrates the synergies between key Build to Rent design principles and designing for offsite construction methods.
 The result is a highly rational design solution that not only brings efficiencies in construction, but in the long-term management and operation of this flagship Build to Rent development.